argoproj/argo-events/api/event-source.md

 <em>(Optional)</em>
 <p>
-UserPayload will be sent to sensor as extra data once the event is triggered Deprecated, will be removed in v1.5.
+UserPayload will be sent to sensor as extra data once the event is triggered Deprecated: will be removed in v1.5.
 Please use Metadata instead.
 </p>
 </td>